jamii/jamii.github.com/journal.md

 Pick off easy stuff first.
 Moved Parser to JobParser.
 Removed the redundant `fun_type`.
 Made `var_type` a plain dict.
 Took Expr out of FunCall/IndexCall and handled it directly in JobParser.

+### 2018 Jan 17

+Sat down and tried to write out IR problem in detail.
+Realized that there is a lot of confusion around zeroes and default values.
+Going to write a simple interpreter to pin down semantics and see if everyone agrees.

+Let's use integer arithmetic modulo 10 to delay dealing with infinite relations.